|

 % live weasel from the shelf and squeezes it until a powdered substance

 % shoots out of its nose and onto the food.
-Elzar yells "Bam!" as he
+Elzar yells "Bam!"

 % squeezes.
 Back in real life, Fry and Leela walk through the door and